Find out what plants are brightening up the garden and grounds this month.

 If you can't identify a certain plant or have a question, you can contact the gardeners directly via email at email@example.com

 Would you like to get involved?
 Would you like to learn new skills, meet new people and help look after this special place?

-We are always interested to hear from people you would like to volunteer with us.
-If you would like to join our group of volunteers that help us maintain these beautiful grounds, please contact Emma Wakeham (Volunteer Development Manager) on 01392 883145 or at email@example.com.
+We are always interested to hear from people who would like to volunteer with us.
+If you would like to join our group of volunteers that help us maintain these beautiful grounds, please contact Emma Wakeham (Volunteer Development Manager) on 01392 883145 or at firstname.lastname@example.org.